Core Academic Subjects

 The Mathematics department is committed to helping each student achieve their potential, whilst fostering an enjoyment and enthusiasm for a fascinating subject.

-The National Curriculum provides us with a framework for our lessons in Mathematics.
-Students are set according to ability, which allows all students in our small classes to be both encouraged and challenged at an appropriate level.
+Students are broadly set according to ability, which allows all students in our small classes to be both encouraged and challenged at an appropriate level.
 The Department makes good use of ICT to support students' learning, both in and outside of the classroom.

 We encourage the enjoyment of Mathematics and provide a varied and extensive enrichment program across all years.
 These activities and trips focus on providing greater depth about the subject in a real world context.
 Every year we have a high number of students who take part in the UKMT Challenges; many achieving Gold, Silver or Bronze awards for their efforts.